18F/guides/CONTRIBUTING.md

 - **Linking to a download**
-  If you need to link to a publicly-downloadable file, you can add the file to the `downloads` directory in the Handbook repository.
+  If you need to link to a publicly-downloadable file, you can add the file to the `downloads` directory in the 18F Approaches repository.
 Then in your content, you can use the `{{ '{% download %}' }}` short code to get the full URL to your file, like so: